ponylang/ponylang-website/content/blog/last-week-in-pony-111322.md

 And so it was this past week that Matthias discovered that the "docgen" compiler feature was broken on Windows.
 Documentation generation on Windows has since been fixed, but could still be broken in the future.

 We need to add testing as part of our CI process that documentation generation is "working correctly", where "working correctly" means "creates some output".
 If you are interested in getting started with helping with Pony, this would a good way to get your feet wet with the build and CI systems.
-Talk to Sean T. Allen if you'd like to assist.
+Talk to Sean T. Allen in Zulip if you'd like to assist.

 ### Office Hours